signalfx/integrations/lib-java/README.md

 #### Codahale, Yammer and Dropwizard Metrics version

 We recommend sending metrics with Java using Codahale Metrics version 3.0+.
 You can also use Yammer Metrics 2.0.x (an earlier version of Codahale Metrics).
-More information on the Codahale Metrics library can be found on the [Codahale Metrics website](https://dropwizard.github.io/metrics/).
+More information on the Codahale Metrics library can be found on the <a target="_blank" href="https://dropwizard.github.io/metrics/">Codahale Metrics website</a>.

 #### Supported languages